Haiti

 NECESSARY ACTION:

 The international community, particularly the United States, must impose stricter measures to prevent the illicit supply, sale, diversion or transfer of small arms, light weapons and ammunitions into Haiti.
-The UNSC arms embargo should be implemented immediately and updated regularly.
 Those responsible for serious abuses, as well as those providing support to and financing gangs, should be investigated and prosecuted in line with international human rights standards.
+The UNSC should update the list of individuals and entities subject to sanctions for supporting, preparing, ordering or committing violations or abuses of International Human Rights Law (IHRL), in line with Resolution 2653.
 The HNP must vet all its members and remove from service any officers who have colluded with gangs or the Bwa Kale movement.

-States in the region must end the collective expulsions and forced returns of Haitians and uphold their obligations under international human rights and refugee law.
+States in the region must end the collective expulsions and forced returns of Haitians and uphold their obligations under IHRL and international refugee law.

 GET INVOLVED